jamesfmackenzie/jamesfmackenzie.github.io/_posts/2016-11-02-shooting-storing-and-sharing-vr-panormas.md

 ---
 layout: post
-title: Shooting, Storing and Sharing 360 VR Panoramas
+title: All You Need to Know about 360 VR Photos
 date: '2016-11-02 08:25:00'
 tags: [Photography, 360 Photo, VR Panorama, How To]
 ---

-Whether it's a view from the highest holiday vista or showing off your new bathroom, no photo recreates the feeling of actually being there like a 360 VR panorama.
+Whether it's a view from the highest holiday vista or showing off your new bathroom, no photo recreates the feeling of actually being there like a <a href="https://en.wikipedia.org/wiki/VR_photography" target="_blank">360 VR panorama</a>.
 Pan left, right, up, down, or even swivel right around to take in the whole view.

 With loads of choices out there, what are your best options for shooting, storing and sharing your inspiring pano's?